 - Adds retries for idempotent functions to improve the success rate of cluster creation.

-- Existing containers are not restarted during a kubelet upgrade.
+- Existing containers are not restarted during kubelet upgrades.

 - Fixes kubelet startup failures caused by hugetlb.